 The COVID-19 pandemic has resulted in a substantial curtailment of business activities worldwide and is causing weakened economic conditions, both in the United States and many countries abroad.
 As part of intensifying efforts to contain the spread of COVID-19, many companies and state, local and foreign governments have imposed restrictions, including shelter-in-place orders and travel bans.
-These factors have impacted our operations and results of operations for the first quarter of 2020, in particular due to our inability to deploy new "go-live" miles since mid-March.
-We expect the evolving COVID-19 pandemic to continue to have an adverse impact on our results of operations, in particular while its sales force remains restricted from traveling to visit potential customers.
-While the ultimate health and economic impact of the COVID-19 pandemic is highly uncertain, we expect that our business and results of operations, including our revenues, earnings and cash flows from operations, will be materially adversely impacted for at least the balance of 2020, including as a result of:
+While some of these companies and jurisdictions have started to relax such restrictions, in some cases, the restrictions were put back in place shortly after having been lifted.
+These factors have negatively impacted the Company's operations and results of operations for the first two quarters of 2020.
+The Company expects that the evolving COVID-19 pandemic, associated travel restrictions and social distancing requirements will continue to have an adverse impact on its results of operations.
+While the ultimate economic impact of the COVID-19 pandemic is highly uncertain, the Company expects that its business and results of operations, including its revenues, earnings and cash flows from operations, will be adversely impacted for at least the balance of 2020, including as a result of:

-- Further delays in our ability to deploy new "go-live" miles attributable to company policies designed to protect employee health and government restrictions; - Greater funding challenges for our customer base, which may adversely affect customer contract renewals, expansion of existing customer deployments or new customer sales; - · Possible disruption to the supply chain caused by distribution and other logistical issues, which may further delay our ability to deploy new go-live miles; and - · Potential decrease in productivity of our employees or that of our customers or suppliers due to illness or travel ban or shelter-in-place orders.
+- Delays in its ability to deploy new "go-live" miles attributable to company policies or customer policies designed to protect employee health and comply with government restrictions; - Greater funding challenges for its customer base, which may adversely affect customer contract renewals, expansion of existing customer deployments or new customer sales; - Possible disruption to the Company's supply chain caused by distribution and other logistical issues, which may further delay its ability to deploy new go-live miles; and - Potential decrease in productivity of its employees or that of its customers or suppliers due to travel bans or restrictions, work-from-home or shelter-in-place policies and orders.